alexbain/lirc_web/README.md

 Verify the web interface works by opening ``http://SERVER:3000/`` in a web browser.

-If you want to have `lirc_web`  available via port 80 and start on boot, there are example NGINX and Upstart configuration files included in the ``example_configs/`` directory.
+If you want to have `lircv0.9.4_web`  available via port 80 and start on boot, there are example NGINX and Upstart configuration files included in the ``example_configs/`` directory.

 #### Mobile optimizations

-`lirc_web` includes performance and user experience optimizations for mobile devices.
-These can be enabled by adding the `lirc_web` URL as a bookmark to the home screen of your device.
-Bookmarking `lirc_web` is performed from your phone's web browser. `lirc_web` will then load full screen, as if it was a native iOS or Android app.
-The URL bar will no longer be visible and `lirc_web` will be selectable from the device's multitasking screen.
+`lircv0.9.4_web` includes performance and user experience optimizations for mobile devices.
+These can be enabled by adding the `lircv0.9.4_web` URL as a bookmark to the home screen of your device.
+Bookmarking `lircv0.9.4_web` is performed from your phone's web browser. `lircv0.9.4_web` will then load full screen, as if it was a native iOS or Android app.
+The URL bar will no longer be visible and `lircv0.9.4_web` will be selectable from the device's multitasking screen.

 Bookmarking is higly recommended for the best mobile experience.

-As of v0.3.0, `lirc_web` uses an Application Cache.
+As of v0.3.0, `lircv0.9.4_web` uses an Application Cache.
 The enables all assets to be cached locally on the phone.
 This reduces load time dramatically.

 ## Configuration

-As of v0.0.8, ``lirc_web`` supports customization through a configuration file.
+As of v0.0.8, ``lircv0.9.4_web`` supports customization through a configuration file.

-You may place this configuration file in one of two locations and `lirc_web` will detect it:
+You may place this configuration file in one of two locations and `lircv0.9.4_web` will detect it:

-1. Place a file named `.lirc_web_config.json` in the home directory of the user running `lirc_web` (global installation)
+1. Place a file named `.lirc_web_config.json` in the home directory of the user running `lircv0.9.4_web` (global installation)
-2. Place a file named `config.json` in the root of the `lirc_web` project directory (local / development installation)
+2. Place a file named `config.json` in the root of the `lircv0.9.4_web` project directory (local / development installation)

 These are the available configuration options: